-UNIVERSITY DESTINATIONS 2012 - SUMMARY INFORMATION
+UNIVERSITY DESTINATIONS 2013 - SUMMARY INFORMATION

 The vast majority of St. Clare's graduates go to university as the next step in their career.
-Our students are welcomed by institutions all over the world, and during their two years at St. Clare's they are both well prepared for, and guided through, decisions and applications.
+Institutions all over the world welcome our students, and during their two years at St. Clare's they are well prepared for and guided through decisions and applications.

-Most students start university immediately, while a small proportion choose to develop their personal skills and interests by taking a 'gap year' in which to travel, work or volunteer and thus improve their career prospects prior to continuing in education.
+Most students start university immediately, while a number choose to develop their personal skills and interests by taking a 'gap year' in which to travel, work or volunteer and thus improve their career prospects prior to continuing in education.

-Students have made applications far and wide and have been successful in taking places at prestigious universities around the world.
+Students applied far and wide and have been successful in taking places at prestigious universities around the world.
 This year's excellent results have ensured success for our students, particularly at a time when competition is strong.
 Many students have had offers from universities in different countries and been able to take up their first choice university.